hypernormalisation/GTK-Dark-Materials/README.md

 # GTK-Dark-Materials
-A dark, red accented Material-based theme for GTK and a variety of desktop environments.
+A red-accented dark theme for GTK.